tube0013/tube_gateways/models/current/tubeszb-router/firmware/readme.md

 Sync with upstream z-stack

-changes: enable led on boot of fw, add product_label and product_url attributes in basic cluster.
+changes: enable led on boot of fw, add product_label and product_url attributes in basic cluster - device works with main z2m ti.router converter and ZHA ti.router quirk.